-We run a helpline every Tuesday from 6pm-9pm, Wednesday from 1.30pm-4.30pm and Friday from 10am-1pm available to any woman in Scotland looking for legal advice or information.
-The helpline is run by our solicitor and advocacy worker, staff from JustRight Scotland supported by Rape Crisis Scotland and students from the University of Strathclyde Law Clinic.
+The helpline is available to any woman in Scotland looking for legal advice or information and it is run by our solicitors from JustRight Scotland and students from the University of Strathclyde Law Clinic.

 On request, we can arrange language interpreters.

-Every week in Glasgow and every month in Lanarkshire, we offer a surgery where appointments can be booked with our solicitor for legal information and advice.
-A trained support worker will be on hand if you wish to speak with her about the impact of your experience, how you are coming or how to access further support.
+In Glasgow, Lanarkshire, Stirling, and Edinburgh, we offer a surgery where appointments can be booked with our solicitor for legal information and advice.
+A trained support worker will be on hand if you wish to speak with her about the impact of your experience, how you are coping or how to access further support.
 Both centres are safe, women only spaces.

 We can’t always fully answer queries by email.
 This is because there are often things that we would need to ask you about your situation to be able to give you the correct advice.
 It is usually best to do this by telephone as this is a good way for us to get the information we need quickly and give you the advice you are looking for as quickly as we can.